About

 His background includes production support, operational tooling, automation, observability, host-based firewall deployment, runbooks, and the kinds of process improvements that make day-to-day operations smoother and more reliable.
 What tends to distinguish his approach is a practical, human-centered operating style: reducing friction, improving clarity, explaining the reasoning behind controls and processes, and building tools and workflows that solve real problems without making work harder than it needs to be.

 Outside of enterprise infrastructure, he also enjoys building small software projects and experimenting with LLM-assisted development workflows.
 Current interests include cycling-related ideas, lightweight automation, and projects such as BackBy.
 More detail on those can be found on the Projects page.
+He tends to be most at home where operations, engineering, and practical problem-solving meet.

 Skills